auv-sh/av/README.md

 # List all codes for an actor (table + total)
 av list 橋本ありな

+# Show the latest releases (default 20; use --limit)
+av top --limit 30

 # Download (alias of install: get)
 av get FSDSS-351
 ```